recruit-lifestyle/FloatingView/README.md

 # FloatingView
-The Android project is View to display information such as chat in front To API Level 14 or later are supported
+The Android project is View to display information such as chat in front.
+To API Level 14 or later are supported

 ##Screenshots
 ![](./screenshot/ss01.png)